What Is the California Three Strikes Law?

 Two years later, another reform allowed people convicted of the law to petition to have felonies reclassified as misdemeanors.
 However, judges can deny re-sentencing to anyone they deemed to pose “an unreasonable risk of danger to public safety.”
 The new California Three Strikes Law did not define what this meant.
 Adding to this confusion is that criminal law in California can be somewhat abstract, due to what many legal professionals refer to as “wobblers.”
 This refers to crimes that can be either felonies or misdemeanors depending upon the circumstances.

 Obviously, navigating one’s way through these laws can be perplexing and much like wandering through a maze.
 You really need to have someone with the right experience and who knows what they are doing in your corner.
-Haywood criminal lawyers, like Garcia, Schnayerson & Thompson, stand ready to use their expertise to help direct you toward the best possible result.
+Haywood criminal lawyers, like Thompson Garcia, stand ready to use their expertise to help direct you toward the best possible result.

 Contact Our Law Firm Today